Slamy/Wiki_MiSTer/Using-MiSTer.md

 Lets setup samba sharing.
 By default the samba script is disabled, so we need to rename it.
 From your MiSTer -

-Press F9 to go to the linux prompt.
+Press F9 to go to the Linux prompt.
 (The default user is "root", and the default password is "1")
 Type or paste the following to enable samba, this will enable samba, and reboot MiSTer